luizoti/docker-smb/README.md

 ![alt text](https://github.com/luizoti/docker-smb/blob/master/Screenshot_20200531_161811.png "sizes reference")

+# Security

+My recommendation is to use this project to mount shares that need to be SMBv1 and do not contain important files, remembering that SMBv1 has been discontinued.

+In this repository, I kept the share for PS2 ONLY.

+# What about other shares?

+In my current tests, it was possible to use Samba from `Host` and `Container` at the same time, but it generates incompatibilities with the OPL, the games appear, but crash when opening, maybe there is a way to fix it, but I haven't found it yet .

 # docker-compose.yml

 You need to edit the folders and volumes that will be mounted in the container.